mmazurk/flask-warbler/notes/flask-warbler notes.md

 	pip install flask-bcrypt
 	pip install email_validator

-Rather then messing with Python version in WSL (which is difficult to do and find), I figured I would just install the latest versions and correct the code.
+Rather then messing with Python version in WSL (which is difficult to do), I figured I would just install the latest versions and correct the code.

 # Part I: Questions